-- Play "Arrival On Scene" video - View the plaque with the reminder "Your transport decision must be made within 15 minutes." - View the "Scene Size-Up" plaque with the following questions: - Verbalize appropriate body substance isolation precautions - Verbalize how you will perform a "scene size-up" - Facilitator note: Students may also replay the Scene video - View the "Patient" video - View the plaque entitled "Primary Survey" with the following questions: - Verbalize how you would perform a Primary Survey for this patient - What is your transport decision? - Facilitator note: Students may also replay the Patient video - View the plaque entitled "Indicate Transport Decision" with text stating "Indicate your transport decision by tapping the Transport tab." - Students should then tap the menu icon at the top of the Emergency Home Screen, then Transport Tab and indicate their decision (see instructions under the Transport Tab below.) - Tabbed iPad Content
+- Play "Arrival on Scene" video - View the plaque with the reminder that "Your transport decision must be made within 15 minutes." - Facilitator note: the student must tap the Transport tab and indicate their transport decision within 15 minutes of viewing the scene.
+Otherwise, they will be automatically exited from the game.
+A 10 minute reminder is given. - View the "Scene Size-Up" plaque with the following questions: - Verbalize if any body substance isolation precautions are required - Verbalize how you will perform a "scene size-up" - Facilitator Note: Students may also re-play the Scene video - View the "Patient" video

+View the plaque entitled "Primary Survey and History Taking" with the following questions:

+- Verbalize how you perform a Primary Survey for this patient - o What is your transport decision? - Verbalize the questions you would ask to obtain a "History of Present Illness" - Verbalize the questions you would ask to obtain "Past Medical History" - Facilitator Note: Students may also replay the Patient video - View the plaque entitled "Indicate Transport Decision" with text stating "Indicate your transport decision by tapping the Transport tab." - Students should then tap the menu icon on the top of the Emergency Home Screen, then tap the Transport tab to indicate their decision (see instructions under the Transport Tab below.) - Tabbed iPad Content